a1865818/Image-Generator/README.md

 - **Fontawesome**

 ### **APIs and Services**
-- **OpenAI API**: For generating unique images based on user prompts.
+- **HuggingFace API**: For generating unique images based on user prompts.
 - **MongoDB**: For storing image URLs, prompts, and user details.
 - **Cloudinary**: For uploading and hosting images, generating shareable links.